Lucy-Bernard/leafline/README.md

 ## Overview

-For avid gardeners who struggle to figure out what is wrong with their plants.
-Googling symptoms returns 10 different answers with no clear path forward.
+For gardeners who struggle to figure out what is wrong with their plants.
+Googling symptoms returns various different answers with no clear path forward.
 LeafLine is an AI-powered plant diagnostic platform that identifies plants from photos, generates personalized care schedules, and guides users through an interactive diagnosis when something is wrong.

-### Core Innovation: The Diagnostic Kernel
+### Autonomous Chat Bot: The Diagnostic Kernel

-Unlike traditional chatbots, the Diagnostic Kernel uses a revolutionary cyclical execution model:
+Unlike traditional chatbots, the Diagnostic Kernel uses a cyclical execution model:

 1. AI analyzes the current diagnosis context (plant data, conversation history, internal state)
 2. AI generates executable Python code that determines the next logical step